by Tammy Taylor

 Grandma’s Corning Ware

 These Cornflower pattern pieces were originally my grandmother’s dishes.
 My grandmother was a very good cook and used all of these Corning Ware dishes in providing nourishing food for her family.

 Whenever possible, I always try to Cook Like Grandma Did.
 I feel a wave of nostalgia and a warm hug when I use her cookware.
 And I use them a lot!

 Grandma & Grandpa were married in 1938 and enjoyed a lifetime together

 I’ve made more casseroles than I care to count in them.
 And of course I’ve made desserts and side dishes in them as well.
-The glass covers mean that if there are leftovers then cleanup is easy.
-They can just be covered and placed in the fridge for another meal.
+The glass covers mean that if there is leftover casserole then cleanup is easy.
+It can just be covered and placed in the fridge for another meal.

-Oftentimes I pull them from the fridge and place the dish in the microwave for a quick heat-n-eat lunch.
+And oftentimes I pull leftovers from the fridge and place the dish in the microwave for a quick heat-n-eat lunch.
 Utilizing leftovers in this manner helps reduce food waste.
 When it’s this easy to reach into the fridge and grab something wonderful to eat that only requires heating in the microwave, you’re much more likely to enjoy it instead of going out & buying something else to eat.